ddc-java/style-guide/docs/java.md

 8. If a non-`static` field is intended to act as a primary key value of a persistent instance (e.g a field annotated with `@PrimaryKey` in an entity class), _prefer_ the simpler `id` to `{entity name}Id`.

 Note that there are a few long-standing exceptions to the naming & casing rules listed in GJSG and above.
-For example, `UUID` is a class in the Java standard ibrary, written as indicated in UPPERCASE; however, `uuid` (rather than `uUID`) is the correct way to use that initialism as a field or variable name.
+For example, `UUID` is a class in the Java standard ibrary, written as indicated in `UPPERCASE`; however, `uuid` (rather than `uUID`) is the correct way to use that initialism as a field or variable name.

 ## Programming practices